wp-plugins/simple-facebook-publish/trunk/readme.txt

 - manage_pages
 - publish_actions

+To create a facebook app go to: https://developers.facebook.com/apps

 Also you have to generate a permanent page access token.
 Click the following link for a tutorial on how to get one: http://stackoverflow.com/questions/17197970/facebook-permanent-page-access-token

 After installing the plugin got to "Settings" > "Simple Facebook Publish" and enter your app id, app secret and the access token.